“Not all those who wander are lost”

 - What is God calling me to do with my life?

 - How do I develop my own faith now that I’m away from home?

 - How can my faith help me handle stress?

-In addition to weekly meetings, Sojourners holds an annual retreat, fellowship events such as eating out, and community service opportunities, including the Stocking Project, an annual campus-wide toy drive.
-The year ends with a banquet and senior farewell at the elegant Riverside Inn.
+In addition to weekly meetings, Sojourners enjoy such activities as bowling, retreats, game nights, a Christmas party, and community service opportunities.
+The year ends with a banquet and senior farewell at an area restaurant.